 - Find the Peer Mentoring subject MPMP00101 under the Enrolment section

 - Select your preferred meeting days and times during the preference entry period.
-For detailed instructions, visit the preference entry page.
+Detailed information about this period will be provided to you via email.

 - If you miss the preference entry deadline, you will be allocated into a mentor group that fits in with your class schedule.
 You will be notified via email when this happens.

 What if I am unable to attend one of my mentoring sessions?

 We strongly encourage you to attend all your mentoring sessions where possible.
 However, if you are unable to attend a session, or are running late, please notify your peer mentor via the ‘Chatter’ function in the my.unimelb Peer mentoring page.